-It is believed that O'Carolan composed over 200 Irish tunes that are still played today, firmly rooted in the national consciousness.
-Most of his compositions were not written down during his lifetime, but his extensive traveling allowed his music to be collected with great accuracy and published long after his death, during the 18th and 19th century.
+It is believed that O'Carolan composed over 200 Irish tunes that are still played today, firmly rooted in the national culture.
+Most of his compositions were not recorded during his lifetime, but his extensive traveling allowed his music to be collected with great accuracy and published long after his death, during the 18th and 19th century.

 Here is Carolan's Dream performed by Patrick Ball who uses the old Irish wire-strung harp technique:

 Most Led Zeppelin fans will probably notice the familiar notes of the famous Stairway to Heaven in this Celtic piece.
 For their timeless hit, the band used the same harmonic progression which sparks strong associations between the two works despite the fact that Led Zeppelin thoroughly revamped the motive itself.

 The use of acoustic guitar in the Stairway to Heaven arrangement further enhances the similarity since the plucking technique of harpists is very similar to the sounds extracted from the guitar.
 The combination of acoustic and electric sections was one of Jimmy Page's favorite tricks which he himself referred to as “light and shade.”